29th Military Airlift Squadron

 The 29th Military Airlift Squadron is an inactive United States Air Force unit.
-Its last was assigned to the 438th Military Airlift Wing, Military Airlift Command, stationed at McGuire Air Force Base, New Jersey.
-It was inactivated on 31 August 1968.
+It was last assigned to the 438th Military Airlift Wing at McGuire Air Force Base, New Jersey, where it was inactivated on 31 August 1968.

+The squadron was first activated in 1942 as the 29th Ferrying Squadron.
+It served on the North Atlantic ferrying route until 1943, when it was disbanded as Air Transport Command reorganized into a station system.
+The squadron was reconstituted in 1952 as the 29th Air Transport Squadron and served as a heavy airlift unit until inactivating.